opulencephp/docs/ioc-container.md

   * Resolves an interface by first checking for targeted bindings, and then universal bindings
 * `unbind()`
   * Unbinds the interface from the target

+<h2 id="bootstrappers">Bootstrappers</h2>
+Sometimes, you'll find yourself needing to bind several components of your module to your IoC container.
+To keep yourself from writing repetitive code to do these bindings, you can use [bootstrappers](bootstrappers).
+They're perfect for plugging-and-playing whole modules into your application.

+To learn more about them, read [their docs](bootstrappers).

 <h2 id="calling-methods">Calling Methods</h2>
 It's possible to call methods on a class using the container to resolve dependencies using `callMethod()`: